PeterGarbett/lora-query/README.md

-query.py        # Drive radio via mqqt, keep asking until we get a response lora.service    # Run the status handling as a service; restart on errors mqtt.py         # Local mqtt connect, publish, subscribe README.md       # This document response.py     # Definition of the commands and responses. setup-virt      # setup python virtual environment
+query.py        # Drive radio via mqqt, keep asking until we get a response lora.service    # Run the status handling as a service; restart on errors mqtt.py         # Local mqtt connect, publish, subscribe mqtt_topic.py   # Define the base topic for local mqtt README.md       # This document response.py     # Definition of the commands and responses. setup-virt      # setup python virtual environment